Skip to content

 By default, JSON Schema lets a document carry fields your schema never mentions.
 Whether to permit that is a deliberate choice, controlled by additionalProperties:

-docmeta ships with one built-in schema, Open Knowledge Format (OKF) v0.1, addressed as google:okf:0.1.
-It’s a useful reference because it combines every technique on this page in a realistic standard.
-Reading it is the fastest way to see how the pieces fit together — and it’s the schema docmeta falls back to when no other schema applies.
+The schema anchoring docmeta’s default set is Open Knowledge Format (OKF) v0.1, addressed as google:okf:0.1.
+(Run docmeta schemas for the full built-in list.)
+It’s a useful reference because it combines every technique on this page in a realistic standard, so reading it is the fastest way to see how the pieces fit together.
+When no other schema applies, docmeta falls back to a set rather than to OKF alone: google:okf:0.1 together with passo-uno:seven-action:1.0, which constrains an optional action field and requires nothing of its own.

 src/schemas/okf/0.1.json